osminogin/express-coffee-seed/README.md

-# Express Coffee Project Seed (0.0.1)
+# Express Coffee Project Seed (0.0.2)

-This is a Node Express CoffeeScript Stack Template based on http://twilson63.github.io/express-coffee
+This is a Node Express CoffeeScript Stack project template originally based on http://twilson63.github.io/express-coffee

 It comes ready to go with connect-assets that give you the option